Entire document (56KB PDF)

 12.1 The customer’s plumbing system shall be designed, installed and maintained, both in its component parts and its entirety, to ensure that it complies with the Plumbers, Gasfitters and Drainlayers Act 1976, the Building Act 2004 and the New Zealand Building Code and any other relevant statutory requirements in place at the time.
 In addition, the customer's plumbing system shall comply with any requirements in the Water Supply Connection Standards.

-12.2 Customers must not allow water to run to waste, allow leaks to continue unchecked or unrepaired or allow the unattended operation of hoses.
+12.2 Customers must not allow water to run to waste, allow leaks to continue unchecked or repaired or allow the unattended operation of hoses.

 12.3 Where a customer ignores advice from the Council to repair an on-going leak, the Council may repair the leak and charge the customer all associated cost as provided in the Local Government Act 2002.